A top-quality reusable water bottle is a great way to reduce plastic waste and save money.

-Best Overall: S'well Vacuum Insulated Stainless Steel Water Bottle
+S'well Vacuum-Insulated Stainless Steel Water Bottle, 17-Ounce

-Best Budget: Nalgene 32-ounce Wide Mouth Bottle
+Nalgene 32-Ounce Wide Mouth Tritan Water Bottle

 For a no-frills bottle, Nalgene should be your go to.
 The brand has been around for 70 years and this iconic water bottle first hit the scene in the 1990s.
 It’s made of Tritan, a BPA-free plastic that’s also free of bisphenol compounds and phthalates.
 The hard, shatter-proof plastic is ready to go anywhere you go: on a hike, to the gym, or office.